 THERE IS A LOOMING CRISIS in affordable rental housing.
 It will affect the country sociologically, politically and economically.

 For market-rate apartment developers and owners, these are the best of times.
 Vacancies are low.
 Rents are rising.
 Demand exceeds supply.
-Perhaps brightest from their perspective, the market is being flooded with so-called "value-add" institutional capital.
+Perhaps brightest from their perspective, the market is being flooded with so-called value-add institutional capital.
 This capital is being used to acquire and upgrade older rental properties.
-Rents increase, property values rise, and investors are happy.
+As a result, rents increase, property values rise, and investors are happy.

 Unfortunately, the low- to moderate-income renters are being left behind.
 Because newly developed multi-family rental units are usually in the upper reaches of the rental rate spectrum, that increased supply is well beyond their ability to afford.
 As rents are increased by $100 to $200 per month, many existing tenants can no longer afford to stay.